 37.2 GOALS OF ELECTORS: To be eligible for spots #1 & #2, the selected driver must have a minimum of three (3) of the following items: one (1) through six (6) listed below, accumulating all the points from only one (1) national inboard racing class.
 For spot #3; the selected driver must have a minimum of three (3) of the following items: one (1) through six (6) listed below, accumulating points in any one or multiple national inboard racing classes (1) through six (6) listed below.
-A person receiving a red card should not be considered for Hall of Champions induction in the year they received this card.
+If no drivers achieve the requirements listed for positions 1 and/or 2, drivers who meet the requirement in multiple classes shall be eligible for selection for these positions.
+A person receiving a red card should not be considered for Hall of Championsinduction in the year they received this card.